ros-navigation/docs.nav2.org/tutorials/docs/adding_a_nav2_task_server.rst

     string error_msg
     ---

-As stated in the message, the priority order of the errors codes should match the message order, 0 is reserved for NONE and the first error code in the sequence is reserved for UNKNOWN.
+As stated in the message, the priority order of the error codes should match the message order, 0 is reserved for NONE and the first error code in the sequence is reserved for UNKNOWN.
-Since the the route server is a external server, the errors codes start at 10000 and go up to 10099.
+Since the route server is a external server, the error codes start at 10000 and go up to 10099.

 To ensure your server's error codes, and associated error messages, are properly communicated throughout the system, you need to configure them in your nav2_params.yaml file.

-The BT Navigator parameter `error_code_name_prefixes` defines a list of prefixes used to search the behavior tree blackboard, for the existence and content of error codes and error messages keys, that may have been generated.
+The BT Navigator parameter `error_code_name_prefixes` defines a list of prefixes used to search the behavior tree blackboard for the existence and content of error codes and error messages keys, that may have been generated.
 If the blackboard contains multiple error code keys then the lowest error code value of the sequence, and associated error message, is then returned in the result of the navigator action message.
 Error code enums increase the higher up they occur in the software stack.
 In other words higher priority is given to reporting lower-level failures.

 .. code-block:: yaml